jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 Project Set Up, Build and Run.

 1. 	- Download Eclipse Mars and install and then open.
-	- Switch your Eclipse workspace to the root Git folder.
 	- clone Git repo
+	- Switch your Eclipse workspace to the parent of the folder above.
 	- run Eclipse and go -> File -> New -> Project
 	- Select 'Java Project' click next.
 	- Enter 'eclipse-cheatsheets-to-dita-to-pdf' in the Project Name field
 	- Un-check location checkbox and enter in the parent folder of the project, this is the root Git folder.
 	- In project layout select the 'Use project folder as root for sources and class files' radio button and then click next -

 2.  - right click on build1.xml and select -> Run As -> Ant Build